FOGProject/fog-docs/docs/installation/virtualization.md

 | `$ grep nfsd /proc/filesystems`
 | `nodev   nfsd`

-If you don\'t see the kernel module *nfsd* loaded you might need to install the nfs-kernel-server package and load the module (usually done by the nfs-kernel-server init script).
+If you don't see the kernel module *nfsd* loaded you might need to install the nfs-kernel-server package and load the module (usually done by the nfs-kernel-server init script).
 As mentioned before you need to enable access to *nfsd* from within the container you want to install